 This course deals with disorders of processes involving perception and thinking.
 In films or books, psychotic characters usually display bizarre and unpredictable behaviours that people generally have difficulty identifying with.
-Therefore, most people feel rather uncomfortable around someone who is (or has been) diagnosed as suffering from a psychotic disorder.
+Therefore, most people feel rather uncomfortable around someone

 The aim of this course is to make psychotic disorders more understandable and less bizarre for students.
 It aims in particular to allow them to view such disorders within the context of experiences they are familiar with.
 In principle, anyone can become psychotic, but some people are more prone to becoming so than others, and in some people such disorders are more likely to become chronic.
 More specifically, students will develop an in depth knowledge of the relationship between psychotic disorders and violent behaviour.
 This knowledge will be gained through considering questions such as 'Can we argue that psychotic patients have an increased risk to become more violent?
 If so, does that relate to specific symptomatology, like hearing voices telling you to do certain things?
 And what about the possibility of feigning symptoms of a psychotic disorder?'